C-Nyakundi/Regression-Trees/README.md

 # It helps in selecting an appropriate CP value for pruning the tree and avoiding overfitting.

 plotcp(tree)
+C:/Users/ELITEBOOK/OneDrive/Pictures/Documents/Data Science with R/Regression-Trees-/Regression analysis/optimal value of the complexity parameter for pruning the tree.png
 # The plotcp() function is used to visualize the cross-validation results for different complexity parameter (CP) values in the regression tree model (tree).
-# This plot helps in identifying the optimal value of the complexity parameter for pruning the tree.
+This plot helps in identifying the optimal value of the complexity parameter for pruning the tree.
 The x-axis represents the CP values, while the y-axis represents the cross-validated error.
-# The plot typically shows a U-shaped curve, and the optimal CP value is often chosen as the one that minimizes the cross-validated error.
+The plot typically shows a U-shaped curve, and the optimal CP value is often chosen as the one that minimizes the cross-validated error.

 #Generate prediction on a test set
 pred <- predict(object = tree,  # Model object
                 newdata = test) # test data set

-# The code generates predictions (pred) for the test dataset using the regression tree model (tree
+The code generates predictions (pred) for the test dataset using the regression tree model (tree